GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 Remarketing is usually done by using cookies or some other way to recognize people across web sites: adding users to lists and then targeting them with specific ads.

+[TURTLEDOVE](https://github.com/michaelkleber/turtledove) proposes that the user's browser, not advertisers, holds information about what the user is interested in.
+Two (uncorrelated) requests are sent for ads: one to retrieve an ad based on contextual data, and one to retrieve an ad based on an advertiser-defined interest.
+An 'auction' is then conducted by the browser to choose the most relevant ad, using JavaScript code provided by the advertiser.
+This code *can only be used to choose between ads*: it cannot make network requests, or access the DOM or external state.

 Interest-based targeting currently uses cookies or device fingerprinting to track user behaviour across as many sites as possible.
 Many people are concerned about the privacy implications of ad targeting.
 The Privacy Sandbox includes two alternatives:

-+   [FLoC](https://github.com/jkarlin/floc), which generates clusters of similar people, known as cohorts or "flocks".
+[FLoC](https://github.com/jkarlin/floc) generates clusters of similar people, known as cohorts or "flocks".
 Data is generated locally on the user's browser, not by a third party.
 The browser shares the generated flock data, but this cannot be used to identify or track individual users.
 This enables companies to target ads based on the behavior of people with similar browsing behaviour, while preserving privacy.
-+   [TURTLEDOVE](https://github.com/michaelkleber/turtledove), whereby the user's browser, not advertisers, holds information about what the user is interested in.
-Two (uncorrelated) requests are sent for ads: one to retrieve an ad based on contextual data, and one to retrieve an ad based on an advertiser-defined interest.
-An 'auction' is then conducted by the browser to choose the most relevant ad, using JavaScript code provided by the advertiser.
-This code *can only be used to choose between ads*: it cannot make network requests or access the DOM or external state.

 ### Combat fingerprinting
 **Goal: Reduce the amount of sensitive data revealed by APIs and make access to sensitive data controllable by users, and measurable.**